bgruening/wilson-app/wilson-basic/introduction/intro.md

 <p class="font justify">
  As mentioned above, the first step of WILsON is to select the tab "Feature Selection" at the top menue.
 This allows to select a subset of data to be used for plotting by applying filtering steps (without filtering all features of the dataset will be plotted).
  The table at the top of the "Feature Selection" page displays the current selection.
-Several tabs located below the table are intended for filtering steps based on various criteria available per feature.WILsON supports a presorting for sample, condition and contrasts among others.
+Several tabs located below the table are intended for filtering steps based on various criteria available per feature.
+WILsON supports a presorting for sample, condition, and contrasts among others.
  The "highlight" pane supports the creation of a subset of the selected features.
 The highlighted data can be used in certain plots which support highlighting (e.g. scatterplot) to either add a fixed color or labels.
  After filtering, plots of interest can be selected and generated via the tabs on top.
 </p>